gitgetgotgot/str-web-lab1/README.md

 # str-web-lab1
 Gleb 224401
-git push test IntelliJ idea
+git push test with other github user